drew-two/GTSRB-Traffic-Sign-Image-Recognition/README.md

 ## Running code

 Note: This runs a Convolutional Neural Network that may take a a few minutes to predict or be expensive to allocate in AWS for training.
+Feel free to edit or dry run as you see fit to avoid costs...

 Also, buckets have been left public for your convenience.

 s3://mlops-final-models
 s3://tf-state-mlops-final

-//TODO
-- Run Terraform to deploy model
-OR
-- Load container locally via make
+### Terraform

+0. Make sure you have a VPC with the appropriate permissions (like how we made in the course, able to use remote VS code, forward ports 4200, 5000 etc.) and your `aws configure` is set
+1. cd to infrastructure/
+3. Edit infrastructure/variables.tf as per your VPC
+3. Run the terraform commands:
+    1. terraform init
+    2. terraform plan (optional: -out)
+    3. terraform apply
+4. Connect ports to see monitored services

 ## Misc